 Make it possible to tether virtually any tool in a matter of seconds without defacing or structurally modifying tools.

-Tool lanyards and tethers are suitable to restrain almost any tool up to 80 lbs.
+Tool tethers are suitable to restrain almost any tool up to 80 lbs.

 Built specifically to contain object and prevent dropped objects and are available in a number of variations.

 General and specialized belt and harness holsters designed for popular hand tools and other common worker objects.